GMAT score ranges tell you what both the lowest and highest scoring students in an MBA class earned on their GMAT exam.

 By analyzing GMAT score ranges, you can determine which schools you have a higher chance of getting into, or where you may need to increase your score to get accepted.

-What GMAT score to aim for?
+What GMAT exam score to aim for?

 Stanford University, a school that is historically the hardest to get into worldwide, accepted students with scores as low as 630.
+This is in the 64th percentile; approximately as competitive as a score of 585 on the current GMAT.

 While it's important to use the information GMAT ranges provide, it's also important to remember there are some limitations as to what can be learned.

 What GMAT ranges do not tell you is the specific scenario that comes with each submitted score.
-For example, was the applicant who scored the lowest in the cohort also a straight A student in their undergraduate studies, who scored poorly on the GMAT because they were going through a difficult time?
+For example, was the applicant who scored the lowest in the cohort also a straight-A student in their undergraduate studies, who scored poorly on the GMAT because they were going through a difficult time?

 Harvard vs Stanford GMAT range